In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Every file and folder in your server has a permission access number.
 This controls whether the content is readable, writable, or executable …

-If permissions on certain folders or files are set incorrectly, errors will occur and users will not be able to access your content.
+If permissions on certain folders or files are set incorrectly, errors will occur and visitors will not be able to access your content.

 Although 403 forbidden errors on a WordPress site are normally quite easy to identify and fix if you are a technical user, for a non-techie this can take a little time and some experimenting.

-If you want to try and correct the issue yourself, the main causes of a 403 forbidden error tend to be one of the following:
+If you want to try and correct this error yourself, the main causes of a 403 forbidden error tend to be one of the following: